danja/HKMS/docs/videos/content/diced-manual/instructions.md

 * A whiteboard marker
 * A cloth to erase whiteboard
-* A bag containing a par of dice
+* A bag containing a pair of dice

+- plus 8 little magnets

 ## Procedure